zhutoutoutousan/A-study-note-as-a-beginner/Heuristics/academic.md

 - [The map of physics](https://www.youtube.com/watch?v=ZihywtixUYo)
 - [The map of Chemistry](https://www.youtube.com/watch?v=P3RXtoYCW4M)
 - [The map of Computer Science](https://www.youtube.com/watch?v=SzJ46YA_RaA)

+# Niche fxxking techniques
+Got a smart dude sharing a way to capture book progress in an elegant and effective way It sort of goes like this:
+Book:
+- Chapter  Timestamp1 Timestamp2 ...
+  - Sub sessions Timestamp1 Timestamp2
+  - blablabla
+- blablabla

+Colored Timestamp text shows the performance assessment of the active recall session

 # Study style(Academic)
 ## From my perspective
 - Top-down approach is probably for me.
 Top represents something I'm drawn to.
 Many universities use Bottom-up approach, which I think is confusing, deflating and ineffective.